tetcoin-legacy/tetcoin/README.md

  - 1 hour to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Czarcoin client sofware, see https://czarcoin.com.
+For more information, as well as an immediately useable, binary version of the Tetcoin client sofware, see https://tetcoin.com.

 License
 -------

-Czarcoin is released under the terms of the MIT license.
+Tetcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process